Internet-Draft | json-proof-algorithms | July 2025 |

 The second octet string is the Shared Secret used to generate the per-payload keys for the combined representation.¶

-The second value is the issuer signature over the Combined MAC Representation provided with the issued form.¶
+The first proof component is the issuer signature over the Combined MAC Representation, which is provided as the first proof component from the issued form.¶

 Proposed JWP alg